rsolorio/SoloPlayerH/README.md

   - False by default, set by the user
 - primaryAlbumId
   - The album associated with the track
+- infoUrl
+  - A url that refers to information about the track
+  - ID3 mapping: WXXX
+- videoUrl
+  - A url that refers to a video of the track
-- TODO: url, explicit, coverSongId, popularity
+- TODO: explicit, coverSongId, popularity

 ### Album table